Tutankhamun: Reign

-Tutankhamun became pharaoh between eight and nine years of age following the short reigns of Akhenaten's successors Smenkhkare and Neferneferuaten.
-It is uncertain whether Smenkhkare's reign outlasted Akhenaten's; the female ruler Neferneferuaten is now thought to have either been co-regent shortly before Akhenaten's death and to have had a sole reign of 2 or 3 years before the accession of Tutankhamun, which means that she was Tutankhamun's predecessor according to Athena van der Perre and Nozumu Kawai..
+Tutankhamun became pharaoh between 8 and 9 years of age following the short reigns of Akhenaten's successors, Smenkhkare and Neferneferuaten.
+It is uncertain whether Smenkhkare's reign outlasted Akhenaten's; the female ruler Neferneferuaten is now thought to have either been co-regent shortly before Akhenaten's death or to have had a sole reign of two or three years before the accession of Tutankhamun, which means that she was Tutankhamun's predecessor according to Athena van der Perre and Nozumu Kawai.
 On acceding to the throne, Tutankhamun took the throne name Nebkheperure.
 He reigned for about nine years.

 During Tutankhamun's reign, the position of Vizier was split between Upper and Lower Egypt.
 The principal vizier for Upper Egypt was Usermontu.
 Another figure named Pentju was also vizier, but it is unclear which lands.
 It is not entirely known if Ay, Tutankhamun's successor, actually held this position.
 A gold foil fragment from KV58 seems to indicate, but not certainly, that Ay was referred to as a Priest of Maat along with an epithet of "vizier, doer of maat."
 The epithet does not fit the usual description used by the regular vizier but might indicate an informal title.
 It might be that Ay used the title of vizier in an unprecedented manner.

 An Egyptian priest named Manetho wrote a comprehensive history of ancient Egypt where he refers to a king named Orus, who ruled for 36 years and had a daughter named Acencheres, who reigned for twelve years, and her brother Rathotis, who ruled for only nine years.
 The Amarna rulers are central in the list, but which name corresponds with which historic figure is not agreed upon by researchers.
 Orus and Acencheres have been identified with Horemheb and Akhenaten, and Rathotis with Tutankhamun.
 The names are also associated with Smenkhkare, Amenhotep III, Ay, and the others in differing order.